liorbet13/python-course-assignments/day02/README.md

 29. Hi can you reorganize the lines in this file (README inside the day022 folder) so each number will be a line drop ( and style it using MMARKDOWN)?

 30. can you leave the typos though? change the restcan you leave the typos though? change the rest

+31. do yyou know how to create a requirements.txt for the dependencies declaration? i think in this file the only thing is the pillow library...

+32. can you add a little guide (explain what line you need to run) in th README.md file ?

+33. thanks!, now for the gui file, in the month typing field, can you enable the use of months without a capital leetter too? (make both August and august valid inputs for example)

 ---